 — Stephen McNally (@bagpie) December 27, 2016

 Thirdly, something about Japan appealed.
-Although Josie Dew has written a number of books, her account cycle through Japan stood out for me.
-It’s not a country I know much about, beyond the cliches, and have never been.
+Although Josie Dew has written a number of books, her account of her cycle through Japan stood out for me.
+It’s not a country I know much about, beyond the cliches, and I have never been.
 It’s also, in a sense, one of the most alien cultures to Europe – there are many similarities and deep connections, but in terms of its history, culture, language and attitudes it’s excitingly exotic and seemingly impenetrable.
 So I thought it would be good to cast myself away from familiar terrain and into the unknown.

 I do have some concerns, though.

 Written in the late 1990s, I did wonder whether the book would feel a bit dated.
 In a tech-rich country like Japan, society and culture can change very quickly, yet perhaps not to the extent that this would feel like an evocative trip into the past (in the way that last month’s trip to 1940s Spain was).

 I also wondered, when the paperback dropped through the letterbox (the Kindle version was ridiculously expensive), whether I’d actually get through it in the month.
 At over 600 pages, it’s a fair old doorstopper, and the sort of book you could probably use as quite an effective weapon.

 With the few days’ delay in its arrival and some time away when it won’t be practical to take it with me, I calculated that I’d need to read about 25 pages each sitting.
 That’s some commitment, but, well, on I go.